5 Onboarding Tips to Boost Employee Engagement and Retention

 A lot of organizations that have a formal onboarding program do really well in the first few weeks.
 After that, things kind of taper off — the new employee settles into their role a bit, and everyone just assumes that they’re doing fine.

-Of course, this is far from the truth.
-It turns out, most new employees take longer to acclimatize to their new situation and even longer to become fully productive members of the organization.
+It turns out most new employees take longer to acclimatize to their new situation and even longer to become fully productive members of the organization.

 Focus on relationships